 Favorite Surf Spot: Devereux

 Cory has been surfing for decades and helped design the Grain surfboards you’ll soon see in our stores.
-This wasn’t his first time building a board, but it was his first time doing so with wood.
-Ever the artisan, he remained acutely focused as he used a hand plane to shape the rails and sanded every inch to perfection.
+This wasn’t his first time building a board, but it was his first time making one out of wood.
+Ever the artisan, he remained acutely focused, gliding a hand plane to shape the rails and sanding every inch to perfection.

 How did you learn to surf?

 I grew up in San Clemente, CA. Initially I was taught by my stepdad, but you can only be instructed for so long.
 You kind of just have to do it—like a lot of things in life.

 I just love being on the ocean and being a part of the ebb and flow of the tides, seeing the colorful changing light of the day, and feeling the rhythmic rising and crashing of the waves—of which no two are ever the same.
 It’s an all-encompassing experience allowing you to shed the distractions of everyday life and focus 100% of your attention on a single moment and experience.

 It was tremendously satisfying because I was able to incorporate two of my passions: woodworking and surfboard shaping.
 Typically surfboard shaping is a process of subtraction; you take a rough blank and remove material until you’re satisfied with the shape.
 This was at first a process of building, adding material to create a rough form, and then shaping it down.
 I loved each step of the experience—the patience required for the gluing and clamping, the myriad of hand tools, even the natural smell of the wood.
 All senses were involved in the process.
 I felt privileged to be a part of this.

 Favorite Surf Spot: Everywhere in Malibu.
 So hard to choose!